johnpcarter/devops-demo/README.md

 ### API Gateway setup

+Go to "Policies" tab and select "**Global policies**", then enable the global policy "Transaction Logging".
+This will ensure that the micro gateway will log all API transactions via the API Gateway's embedded ELK.

 Create a test app called "TestApp" under the section "Apps", this is the app that will be auto assigned to any deployed API's.

 Then create a promotion stage called "UAT", which will be used to deploy your API to your SaaS tenant.
 Click the "profile" pull down menu and select "Promotion Management".
 Then click "Add Stage".